Skip to main content

 Let’s look at each package in detail.

-laravel/surveyor is a powerful (mostly) static analysis tool that parses PHP files and extracts detailed metadata about classes, methods, properties, return types, and more — making this information available in a structured format for use by other tools and packages.
-It is “mostly” static because it does attempt a brief database connection when analyzing Eloquent models to gather richer information.
+laravel/surveyor is a static analysis tool that parses PHP files and provides detailed metadata about classes, methods, properties, return types, and more in a structured form.
+It’s specialized in extracting information in a form other tools and packages can consume.

 Installation